moinwiki/moin/docs/user/accounts.rst

 Name
  Your username, as it will appear on the wiki and in the history pages of wiki items which you edit.

-Alias-Name
+Display-Name
- The alias name can be used to override your username, so you will still log in using your username but your alias name will be displayed to other users and in your history page.
+ The display name can be used to override your username, so you will still log in using your username but your display name will be displayed to other users and in your history page.

 OpenID
  If you have an OpenID which you would like to associate with your account, enter it here.